Amazon's Alexa Guard feature went live in the US a couple of years ago, turning Echo speakers across the country into loyal watchdogs.

 While you'll enable Away Lighting using the method above, you can change which lights Alexa controls here.
 To do so, head back into Guard under Settings.
 Then hit the cog icon at the top right of the screen.

 Scroll down to Away Lighting to toggle the feature on and off.
-You can also tap on Lights and then select which lights you'd like Alexa to control when you're out.
+You can also tap on Lights and then select which lights you'd like Alexa to control when you're out, making it appear as if you are at home.

 More Amazon Alexa explainers